OpenGolfSim/help.opengolfsim.com/desktop/installation-guide.md

 After installation, OpenGolfSim will launch automatically and appear as a new icon in your Windows taskbar.
 Here’s what happens next:

 - **Firewall prompt (optional)**
   On some systems, Windows may ask to allow access.
-Approve it so the app can communicate with GSPro, your control box, or mobile devices.
+Approve it so the app can communicate with other devices over the network.

 - **Runs in the background**
   OpenGolfSim functions as a system service, staying out of the way while staying connected.
 To close OpenGolfSim Desktop select File then "Exit OpenGolfSim" or quit the app from the systems tray.